arkson/material-datatable/README.md

 I tried to implement a virtual scroll to render only the data visible in the viewport but I could not complete it in the requested time for that reason I'm using a small sample of the original file.
 I also could not complete a proper set of unit tests for my code.

-Thanks for the opportunity, I had fun doing this challenge and any suggestion or feedback is welcome!
+Thanks for taking the time of reading this, I had fun doing this challenge and any suggestion or feedback is welcome!

 Run `npm instal`